You are here

 Equipment for using microforms available in the Pace Law School Library includes a digital reader/scanner that can read both microfilm and microfiche, with a dedicated computer for e-mailing or saving scanned pages to portable drives.

 The Pace Law Library has purchased a number of indexes and other resources that support and provide access to the depository collection.
-These include print and online indexes of congressional and legislative history materials, including United States Code Congressional and Administrative News (in print and on WestlawNext), Lexis and Westlaw, and HeinOnline (current Pace Law School faculty and students).
+These include print and online indexes of congressional and legislative history materials, including United States Code Congressional and Administrative News (in print and on WestlawNext), Lexis, Westlaw, Bloomberg Law, and HeinOnline (current Pace Law School faculty and students).

 The online Catalog of U.S. Government Publications is the primary finding tool for historical and current federal publications, with direct links to those available online.
 Pace Law Library selects online depository indexes and maintains databases containing yearly piece-level inventories of all government documents, in all formats, that the Library selects and receives.